christinedraper/knife-topo/README.md

 ## knife topo import <a name="import"></a>

-	knife topo import [ TOPOLOGY_FILE [ TOPOLOGY ... ]]
+	knife topo import [ TOPOLOGY_FILE ]

-Imports the topologies from a
-[topology file](#topology-file) into the local repo.
+Imports data bag items containing the topologies from a [topology file](#topology-file) into the local repo.
 If no topology file is specified, attempts to read from a file called 'topology.json' in the current directory.
-Generates the topology cookbook attribute files and attributes described in the 'cookbook_attributes' property.
+Generates additional artifacts (e.g. topology cookbook attribute file) where needed.

 ### Examples:
-The following will import all topologies defined in the 'topology.json' file.
+The following will import the topology or topologies defined in the 'topology.json' file.

 	$ knife topo import topology.json